How to Build an AI-Powered Invoice Processing Pipeline

 }

-Include a short system prompt that tells the agent how to handle missing fields (use null), how to parse dates (ISO 8601), and how to normalize amounts (no thousands separators).
+Include a short prompt that tells the Agent-mode step how to handle missing fields (use null), how to parse dates (ISO 8601), and how to normalize amounts (no thousands separators).
+If you prefer not to spend AI credits on each invoice, you can instead use a Knowledge node: embed the extracted text into a Transient collection, then query that collection in the same run with a Response Schema matching the shape above.

 Step 4: Validate

 Add a Transform followed by a Condition to check that required fields are present, the line items sum to the total within one cent, and the vendor matches a record in NetSuite.
-Use netsuite list-customers or a SuiteQL query against the vendor table to confirm the vendor exists.
-If validation fails, route to a Slack alert and stop.
+Use a Connector node on netsuite with the run-suiteql tool to query the vendor table and confirm the vendor exists.
+If validation fails, route to a Connector node on slack with the send-message tool to alert your accounts-payable channel, and stop.

 Step 5: Human Approval Above Threshold